 - Your content may only be the tip of the iceberg concerning your influence.

-- People gain information about your motives and judge you by your body language.
+- People gain information about your motives and judge you by what they see.

 - You can command space by moving with purpose and using energy effectively.